rchitale7/remote-vector-index-builder/DEVELOPER_GUIDE.md

 ```

 ## Building Docker Images

+There are 3 images vended by this repository:
+- `faiss-base`
+  - Uses NVIDIA CUDA image as a base image
+  - Adds the dependencies needed to install `faiss`, and builds `faiss` from source
+- `core`
+  - Uses `faiss-base` as a base image
+  - Adds the code for the core index build functionalities: building an index and remote store I/O
+- `api`
+  - Uses `core` as a base image
+  - Adds the code for a `fastAPI` server with `_build` and `_status` APIs
+    - The `_build` API triggers an index build workflow and returns a job id to the caller
+    - The `_status` API gets the status of the workflow, given a job id
+    - The index build workflow is executed in the background, using the `core` library functions

 The Github CIs automatically publish snapshot images to Dockerhub at [opensearchstaging/remote-vector-index-builder](https://hub.docker.com/r/opensearchstaging/remote-vector-index-builder).

 The following are the commands to build the images locally: